hashicorp/hcl/README.md

 [`hclfmt`](https://github.com/fatih/hclfmt) and `hcl2json` (coming soon) is
 written based on these tools.

+This package is still under heavy development.
+The next stable version will be released with version 0.1.

 ## API

 If you are already familiar with Go's own parser family it's really easy to